The Master of Arts (Applied Psychology) aims to produce graduates who will become leaders in the field of psychological practice in Singapore.

 It is designed to provide theoretical knowledge and research insights as well as practical skills to interested individuals who have the pre-requisite qualifications to train as specialists in the field of Educational Psychology or Counselling Psychology.

-With effect from January 2025, the MAAP programme will provide students with the 1,000 hours of practicum required for registration with the Singapore Register of Psychologists under the Singapore Psychological Society.
+The MAAP programme will provide students with the 1,000 hours of practicum required for registration with the Singapore Register of Psychologists under the Singapore Psychological Society.
+With effect from January 2026 intake, dissertation will also become a compulsory component of the MAAP programme, as required by the Singapore Register of Psychologists.

 Counselling Psychology Specialisation: